Menu

 Cloning and Hair Multiplication, an Update Understanding hair loss and its causes

 Dear patient, one of the most frequent questions I get asked in the office is, “Doc, how long until they can clone hair?”
 It seems crazy that a sheep or dog can be cloned, and yet a simple hair follicle cannot.
+Cloning a hair follicle requires replicating complex biological structures in the same way as cloning a sheep, which is why the process is so challenging.
 Below is an article on Fox News…

 Scientists Fight Male-Pattern Baldness